How to Choose a Woven Pendant Light | A Guide to Our Collection

 A woven pendant does something that a glass or metal fixture doesn't: it absorbs light rather than reflecting it, diffusing warmth through its natural weave rather than throwing it.
 The effect is softer, more organic, and it changes with the time of day in a way that manufactured lighting rarely does.

-We make seven woven pendant lights, each with a distinct form, material, and origin.
+We make nine woven pendant lights, each with a distinct form, material, and origin.
 Here is how to think about choosing between them.

 Start with the shape

-Shape determines how a pendant reads in a room before anyone looks closely at the material or the making.
+Shape determines how a pendant reads in a room before anyone looks closely at the material.

 The SUNHAT is a shallow cone, and has the quiet confidence of a classic shape.
-Where the Fawn floats, the Sunhat sits.
+Where the Fawn drapes, the Sunhat sits a in more upright and predictable way.
 It is the most adaptable of our pendants as it suits most dining rooms and kitchens, and works at a range of ceiling heights.

 The BONNET rises to a taper.
 Its taller conical form gives it more presence overhead than the Sunhat, and it emits a warm, focused glow that suits dining rooms, hallways, bedrooms, and hospitality spaces equally well.

 The LANDSLIDE begins as a shallow cone and is then shaped by hand into gentle, undulating waves.
-It is the most textural and idiosyncratic of the four elephant grass pendants, a great choice when you want a pendant that holds its own as a sculptural object rather than sitting quietly in the background.
+It is the most textural and idiosyncratic of the four elephant grass pendants.

 Then consider the material

-The four pendants above are woven from elephant grass by members of SWOPA in northern Ghana.
+The five pendants above are woven from elephant grass by members of SWOPA in northern Ghana.
 The grass grows along West African riverbanks, is harvested by hand, and sun-dried before weaving.
-It is a warm, neutral straw color that works with almost any interior palette, and it softens slightly with age.
+It is a warm, neutral straw color that works with almost any interior palette.

 Then think about scale